Forex Education

 Nison considered star patterns similar to traffic signals.
 The long green candle follows the direction of the trend.
 It turns yellow and implies that the market is indecisive.
 It ultimately turns red, which shows a countertrend move.

-What are Bullish Reversals Candlestick Patterns?
+What is Bullish Reversals Candlestick Patterns?

 Your candlestick chart may show a bullish pattern after there has been a downtrend.
 It will also signal a price movement reversal.
 This condition is supportive of traders who want to open a long position.
 They can take advantage of the upward trajectory and make some profit.
-6 common candlestick patterns fall in this category.
+Six common candlestick patterns fall in this category.
 They are given as follows:

 1. Hammer